pythonanywhere/flask-tutorials/tutorial-2.md

 ...and add `logout_user` and `login_required` to the list of things that we're importing from `flask_login` near the top of the file.
 Note the new decorator on the view, `login_required` -- this is provided by Flask-Login and allows you to protect views so that they can only be accessed by logged-in users.
+The lines inside the code, as you can probably guess, tell Flask-Login to note that the user has been logged out, then send them back to the front page of the site.

 It would be nice to provide an easy way to log in and log out from the front page of the site, so go back to that template, and change the `nav` section at the top so that it has a "log in" link if the user is not logged